ryanjwessel/ryanjwessel.com/src/posts/the-testing-trophy-alone-does-not-result-in-confidence.md

 what they are trying to provide, and the form should only be submittable once the fields are valid.

 Why is this a better alternative than a snapshot test?
-Because if we were to make a non-behavioral change, such as replacing a `<div>` element with a `<section>` element, the snapshot test would fail.

-Additionally, if we were to make a mistake in updating the object destructuring of our `handleChange` function, that would break the ability to enter text on the form.
-A snapshot test would not surface this breakage, whereas this test would.

-Each of the examples where we caused _false negatives_ and _false positives_ for
+Because each of the examples where we caused _false negatives_ and _false positives_ for snapshot testing are handled gracefully by this approach.

-snapshot testing are handled gracefully by this approach. _False negatives_ are not surfaced as errors because are functionality continues to work. _False positives_ are surfaced as errors because our component no longer works.
+_False negatives_ are not surfaced as errors because are functionality continues to work. _False positives_ are surfaced as errors because our component no longer works.

 Our interactions and assertions make these tests Realistic, and using the `@testing-library/react` queries makes them Resilient.
 Our Confidence Pedestal is now a sturdy foundation for our testing suite!

-Kent C. Dodds had all of this in mind when he wrote about the Testing Trophy.
-That is why he also created the Testing Library, so that your **composition of tests** could be supported by **The Confidence Pedestal**.

-The design of the Testing Library encourages writing tests that are Realistic and Resilient by exposing a set of utilities that more closely resemble how a user interacts with a user interface.
-Also, they have the added benefit of readability when compared to `react-test-renderer`, `enzyme`, and other libraries.

 Hopefully, this piece helped you understand why Realistic, Resilient tests are a vital foundation for a testing suite that gives you confidence in pushing code.